 I had to sit uncomfortably in that in-between space to once again see and give myself permission to want and to have the active and adventure-filled lifestyle I yearn for.
 To know it is possible as a business owner with integrity that cares about her clients and a job well done.

 I learned the magic secret is to trust myself and value what I bring to the world.
 There is no such thing as a treasure map when the very terrain you stand on as a business owner is constantly in flux.
 You must be the compass you seek.

 This is why I passionately believe with every fiber of my being that there is no such thing as success unless it is authentic and on your own terms.
 (Check out the manifesto I wrote about this: An Open Letter to Entrepreneurs.)

 I have asked myself endless amounts of times over the years:

 - Do I really want this?

 - Why do I want what I want?

 The answers have been striking and shocking at times.
 But they inform everything I do.
 One of my favorite poets Mary Oliver asks the question “What are you going to do with your one wild and precious life?”

 To me it is an invitation to think more deeply about how we spend our time and a rally cry to not only make money but also meaning from our professional choices.
 That means every day, right now, not some elusive “someday, later” because that doesn’t exist.

-With a rare blend of being strongly left-brained and right-brained, I have a knack for seamlessly switching between the creative big-picture stuff and practical details.
-I love nothing more than integrating all the “soft-stuff” with tangible actions.
-So I act as a catalyst for getting things started and an anchor for getting stuff done (and efficiently to boot!).
+I have a rare gift of being strongly left-brained and right-brained.
+With a knack for seamlessly switching between the creative big-picture stuff and practical details I love nothing more than integrating all the “soft-stuff” and inner awareness with tangible, practical actions.

 So how did I get to the unique blend of what I offer?
 It’s a road that has included formal training such as: